Improwised/jovVix/README.md

 pre-commit
 ~~~

    - Our Node project is configured with Node.js and [husky](https://typicode.github.io/husky/get-started.html).
-In that case, all configurations are written in package.json itself.
+In that case, all configurations are written within the package.json file itself..

 ## Commands